 - Check your eyelids.
 Look in the mirror, and get up close to it so you can see your face very well.
 Quickly pull your lower eyelid down and look at the skin inside that eyelid.
 It will start off a very pale whitish color and then become more pink (close to the color of raw chicken).
 The switch to pink should happen very quickly.
 If it takes a few seconds – or seems not to be happening at all – chances are, you’re anemic.
-And because I’ve been asked: yes, this tip works for people of all colors, as the inner eyelid goes through the same process in everyone.
-(The doctor who taught me this trick was African American.)
+And, yes, this tip works for people of all skin colors, as the inner eyelid goes through the same process in everyone.
+In fact, the doctor who taught me this trick was African American.

 - Check your lips.
 Anemia tends to make you pale, and this is often most obvious at the lips.
 If your lips seem paler than usual, that’s an indicator of anemia.
 This tip also works for people of all skin tones, even though what’s pale for me may be a different shade than what’s pale for you.

 - Check your nails.
 Your nail beds (the little half-moon near the cuticle) can also turn pale blueish when you’re anemic.
 This tip is considered a bit less reliable for dark skinned people, but if you know what color your nail beds are normally and notice them becoming paler or leaning more toward blue, that’s a sign of anemia.